the-anna-project/annad/doc/concept/connection.md

 certain CLGs.
 For instance one CLG which adds a mapping between two given strings, where these strings represent some concepts like `tree` or `house`.
 Another CLG reads such mappings and acts according to some pattern it decided for.
-Having enough entropy and time given this behavior will lead to surprisingly results.
+Having enough entropy and time given this behaviour will lead to surprisingly results.
 The important thing for on this level of abstraction is simplicity.
 We only use very simple key-pairs to represent connections, which gives the neural network enough room to figure itself out how to act best.